-GelMA hydrogels, from their most basic components, are formed by functionalizing gelatin by reaction with methacrylic anhydride in solution[18].
+GelMA hydrogels, from their most basic components, are formed by functionalizing gelatin by reaction with methacrylic anhydride in solution[14].
 This can be done in a solution of PBS, which the team will use for cost efficient prototypes for mechanical characterization, or in an embedding media, for cellular applications.
-Powdered GelMA is added to PBS and warmed at 50 °C. If cells are being embedded, an embedding media is used in place of PBS.
+Powdered GelMA is added to PBS and warmed at 50° C. If cells are being embedded, an embedding media is used in place of PBS.
 Silicon molds are then sterilized and pressed into the bottom of a petri dish or similar surface.
 Photoinitator is added to the warmed GelMA solution, and at this time a solution of cells may be added.
 The fully mixed solution is placed within the silicon molds.
-The gelatin methacryloyl / methacrylamide polymers are then crosslinked via cooling in a 4°C fridge, and by radical crosslinking using a photoinitiator under UV spectra.
+The gelatin methacryloyl / methacrylamide polymers are then cooled in a 4°C fridge and crosslinked by radical crosslinking using a photoinitiator under UV light.
+The UV light used is 365 nm, long wavelength which has been shown to be cytocompatible at 5 minutes and lower [15].
 Finally, gels are removed from the molds and allowed to swell in a 24 well plate.
 A stepwise procedure for hydrogel formation can be found under Appendix C.

-Proposed Testing
+Testing